-Incorrect seat adjustment
+1. Incorrect seat adjustment

-"Seat height and seat distance are the main perpetrators of knee pain.
-If your bike is set up too low, your knees are taking on additional strain by failing to properly extend and overusing your quads and hip flexors," McMullen says.
-"Conversely, if you’re too high you’re likely hyperextending your knee at the bottom of the pedal stroke."
+"If your bike is set up too low, your knees are taking on additional strain by failing to properly extend and overusing your quads and hip flexors," McMullen says.
+"Conversely, if you’re too high, you’re likely hyperextending your knee at the bottom of the pedal stroke."

 "If your bike seat is too high, causing you to reach at the bottom of each pedal stroke, this can cause pain in the back of your knee along with straining your hamstrings." she says.
 "If your bike seat is too low it causes strain on the front of your knee and overuse of your quads and hip flexors."

-McMullen says any time you start bouncing a lot, or have your resistance so low that you don't have control, you're introducing more impact.
+Classes like SoulCycle might be all about getting out of that saddle and doing choreography on the bike while your impossibly fast leg whirling keeps on going, but McMullen says any time you start bouncing a lot, or have your resistance so low that you don't have control, you're introducing more impact.

 "Hard impact at the bottom of the pedal stroke because of inadequate resistance is going to be hard on your knees," McMullen says.
 "Going a hundred miles an hour while standing is going to be really hard on your knee stabilization.
 Moving to every corner of the bike while your feet are clipped in to one place on the bike is going to go straight through your knees as well."

-Having your resistance too high
+3. Having your resistance too high

-Even though your instructors want you to really push yourself during a climb, there's such a thing as too much resistance, Garner explains.
+Even though your instructors may want you to really push yourself during a climb, there's such a thing as too much resistance, Garner explains.

 "Of course we want to gear up and get stronger, but you want to make sure your speed is never lower than 60 rpms (revolutions per minute)," she says.
 "If you’re not able to hold 60 rpms with any given gear, you are putting too much load on your joints, specifically your knee, which will lead to injury."

-And to take some pressure off the knee, Garner says she likes to remind riders that they shouldn’t only be pushing down on the pedals.
+To take some pressure off the knee, Garner says she likes to remind riders that they shouldn’t only be pushing down on the pedals.